Cheap Eye Corrective Surgery and Laser Operation testimonials

 Laser Eye Treatment and Eligibility

-Whether or not laser treatment can be performed on your eyes depends on a number of factors that need to be assessed by our eyecare specialists at your initial consultation.
+Whether or not laser treatment can be performed on your eyes depends on a number of factors that needs to be assessed by our eyecare specialists at your initial consultation.

 In general, the suitability of our laser eye corrective surgery procedures for you depends on factors such as: